a-ma72/dragon/readme.md

 When the application is running, an overlay is placed over the entire
 screen.
 The layer consists of diagonal lines, (animated) logos, and
 message texts used as signatures.
-The logo file "logo.png" and the font
-"font.ttf" must be located in the same directory as the main application.

 The logo and signature can be resized, rotated, and positioned via
 drag & drop.

 The application has two states:

 1. Layout mode
    Captures mouse gestures and lets you change the size and position
    of logos and signatures, as well as their transparency using the
    mouse wheel.
    (A green frame at the edges of the screen indicates you're in layout
    mode.)

 2. Shielding mode
    Passes mouse gestures to the underlying applications.
    (Keyboard shortcuts remain functional if the application has focus.)

-You can toggle between the modes using the <space bar> or the <return>
+You can toggle between the modes using the `space bar` or the
-key.
+`return key`.

 On first launch, if no settings file exists, one signature and one logo
 object will be created as examples.
 Upon quitting the application, a